egoist/use-config/README.md

   res.config // content of config

   if (!res.path) {
-    // config file is not found
+    // Config file is not found
-  }
+    // If the found config file is `package.json`
+    // You should also check if res.config is undefined }
 }).catch(err => {
   // maybe a parse error